• Ebook

 Dried Fruit

 I like a combination of raisins and sweetened dried cranberries.
-Try chopped dried mango slices, dried coconut flakes, banana chips, or any other dried fruit you like!
+Try chopped dried mango slices, dried cherries, dried coconut flakes, banana chips, or any other dried fruit you like!
 I recommend chopping them into smaller pieces if using a larger dried fruit like apricots or plums.

 Chocolate